gudrunhe/gosam/examples/Readme.md

 - ___hyy___: $H(k_1) \rightarrow \gamma(k_2) + \gamma(k_3)$ @ $\alpha^3$ \
            This is a loop induced process, it also includes only one helicity. \
-           Bosonic and fermionic contributions can be enabled seperately, only fermionic contributions by default.
+           Bosonic and fermionic contributions can be enabled separately, only fermionic contributions by default.

 - ___hyy_all_helicities___: $H(k_1) \rightarrow \gamma(k_2) + \gamma(k_3)$ @ $\alpha^3$ \